B2B Web Design: Stellar Website Design Examples

 You’re immediately greeted with a brief description of the company and a half-screen graphic that gives you a brief tour of the software.
-Every screenshot is accompanied by a blurb of how this Asana screen can help you.
+Every screenshot includes a blurb of how this Asana screen can help you.

 No YouTube search is necessary.

-Asana’s graphics are great, animated or not, and every one of them adds important information about the platform.
+Asana’s graphics are great, animated or not, and everyone adds important information about the platform.

-An amazing example of this is on Asana’s “Product” page, where every graphic shows you exactly what they’re talking about.
+An amazing example is on Asana’s “Product” page, where every graphic shows you exactly what they’re talking about.

 Look.
 You’ll see why this is cool.

-Animated graphics are a great way to keep customers interest while helping them understand exactly what your business can do for them.
+Animated graphics are a great way to keep customers interested while helping them understand exactly what your business can do for them.

 B2B Web Design Patterns

 So now that we’ve seen some examples let’s break it down even more.
-The majority (89%) B2B Buyers are doing their online research before they ever contact you.
+Most (89%) B2B Buyers are doing their online research before they ever contact you.